pvbernhard/ClickFix/README.md

 There is a binary file in the `dist` folder already if you don't feel like compiling your own.

-I was made with `pyinstaller -w -F`.
+It was made with `pyinstaller -w -F`.

 ### Prerequisites